decidim/decidim/decidim-api/README.md

 ## Usage

-Including `decidim-api` will get expose two nice endpoints:
+Including `decidim-api` will expose these endpoints:

 * `/api`: The main GraphQL endpoint that holds the actual API.
 * `/api/docs`: Nicely-written docs of the entities of the API.